-Learn more by reading Richard Wilson’s review of the 2016 trip or contact Paul Carter for more details.
+Learn more by reading Richard Wilson’s review of the 2016 trip or contact Richard Wilson for more details.

 Book your ferry ride early and sign up soon.
 Limited camping spots available.